 - We can forward a completed Hague Abduction Convention (Convention) application and monitor the case throughout the foreign administrative and legal processes.
 This applies only if your child has been abducted to or retained in a country that is a Convention partner country, regardless of your or your child’s citizenship or legal status.

-We as Bıçak Law Firm face many cases in which international child kidnapping occurs.
+We, as Bıçak Law Firm, face many cases in which international child abduction occurs.
 According to international law, Hague Convention on the Civil Aspects of International Child Abduction will be applied to international kidnapping cases.
 The Hague Convention of 25 October 1980 on the Civil Aspects of International Child Abduction is a multilateral treaty which seeks to protect children from the harmful effects of illegal removal and detention beyond international borders.
 The Convention has set up a mechanism for cooperation between all signatory states in order to organize the return of an illegally displaced child as a matter of urgency, without having to rule on the merits of custody rights.

-> According to the provisions of the Hague Convention and more particularly of its article 1, the object of this Convention is to ensure the immediate return of children illegally displaced or retained in any Contracting State, and to ensure effective respect in other Contracting States for custody and visitation rights existing in a Contracting State.
+According to the provisions of the Hague Convention and more particularly of its article 1, the object of this Convention is to ensure the immediate return of children illegally displaced or retained in any Contracting State, and to ensure effective respect in other Contracting States for custody and visitation rights existing in a Contracting State.
 The second article allows for the establishment of emergency procedures providing for the rapid return of children.